themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 **Step 1: Get Room Information**
 From the room creator or member, you'll need:
 - **Room Code** (always required): 5-letter code
-- **Invite Code** (if room is invite-only): 8-character code
+- **Invite Code** (required for private rooms): 8-character code
 - **Your Display Name**: What others will see (can be anonymous)

+*Note: Most rooms are private by default, so you'll typically need both codes for secure access.*

 **Step 2: Join Process**
 1. Enter the room code in the "Room code" field
 2. Enter your preferred display name
-3. If the room is invite-only, enter the invite code
+3. Enter the invite code (required for most rooms as they're private by default)
 4. Click "Join"

 **Step 3: Verification**
 The system checks:
 - Room exists and isn't full
-- Invite code is correct (if required)
+- Invite code is correct (required for private rooms)
 - Display name isn't already taken in that room
-- All requirements are met
+- All security requirements are met for safe room access

 ### What Happens When You Join